202C-Pilot/202C-Master-Course/syllabus.md

 ## Late Policy

 I expect projects to be completed on time, as evidenced by the date stamp given to them by the ANGEL dropboxes.
 Projects will be docked one full letter grade for each day after the due date that they are late; class discussions and weekly writing workshops cannot be made up if missed.
 I use this system even in the event of excusable situations, such as minor sicknesses or other unforeseen conflicts.
 However, any exceptions to this policy are made at my discretion.
 If you have conflicts, or something unexpected arises, do not hesitate to contact me, and we'll arrive at a solution together.
 You must hand in all major projects to pass the course.

+## Deferred Grades

+If, for reasons beyond your control, you are prevented from completing a course within the prescribed time, your grade in the course may be deferred at your instructor's discretion.
+When you are given a Deferred Grade, the symbol "DF" appears on your transcript until the course has been completed.

-Incompletes, known at Penn State as Deferred Grades, will not be given except under extenuating circumstances; such circumstances should be discussed with me prior to the assignment of final grades.
-Deferred Grades will only be given to students who have completed a majority of the course work.
+Note: Deferred Grades will only be given to students who have completed a majority of the course work.

+Non-emergency requests for a deferred grade must be made before the beginning of the final examination period.
+In emergency situations, your instructor can approve a deferred grade after the final exam period has started.
+Under emergency conditions during which the instructor is unavailable, authorization is required from one of the following: the dean of the college in which the candidate is enrolled; the executive director of the Division of Undergraduate Studies if the student is enrolled in that division or is a provisional student; or the campus chancellor of the student's commonwealth campus.

+For additional information please refer to the [Deferring a Grade][18] page.

 ## Writing Tutoring Available for ENGL 202C Students
 Online tutoring services are available to all World Campus students.